isurushalika2/smart-learning-tool/docs/ARCHITECTURE.md

 - Add new content type: extend GenerateRequest.ContentType and adjust Provider implementations.
 - Add providers: create another ProviderX implementing ContentProvider and update ProviderFactory routing rules.
 - Add authentication/rate limiting: Spring Security and filters; API keys per user.
-- Persistence: store generated artifacts in a DB.
-The project includes optional MongoDB/DocumentDB integration (enable with AWS_DOCDB_URI or MONGODB_URI); otherwise it uses an in-memory store.
-You can swap to RDS (JPA) as needed.
+- Persistence: stores generation history in AWS DynamoDB (default and only supported).
+The app can be extended to other stores (e.g., RDS) if needed.

 ## Deployment
 - Backend: Build a fat jar `./gradlew bootJar` and run with Java 24.
 Containerize with a minimal base (e.g., eclipse-temurin:24-jre-alpine if available).